tytydraco/yessleep/out/Every_boyfriend_I_get_is_brutally_dying_Now_I_know_the_truth_about_themand_me.md

 I mean, his gaze followed mine, piercing, fingers playing with the buttons on his shirt.
 Before he leaned forward, his breath in my face.

-“Did you know that Mulberry Farms is an award winning brand of milk?”
+“Did you know that Mulberry Farms is an award winning brand of milk in our town and ONLY our town?
+Mulberry farms was bred and made right here."

 And suddenly, I was no longer hot and bothered.